smcgee31/lesson-hider-directive/README.md

 we're going back to some basics.

 First of all we will need to loop through our schedule array and check whether `scope.lesson` matches a lesson that is already scheduled.
-If we find the value then we need to do some basic jQuery to strike throuh that list item.
+If we find the value then we need to do some basic jQuery to strike through that list item.
 It's also a good idea to tell your function to also `return;` if it finds the value, preventing your loop from continuing to run after you've found the lesson.

 Our directive now has functionality and is an example of a real world use case!
 But there's still more we can do!